fxckgfw/shadowsocks-wiki/Connect-to-OpenVPN-over-Shadowsocks.md

-Setup OpenVPN and shadowsocks (Python / libev / node.js version) on your server.
+Setup OpenVPN and shadowsocks (Python / node.js version) on your server.

-Setup OpenVPN client and shadowsocks(Python / GUI / libev version) on your local machine.
+Setup OpenVPN client and shadowsocks(Python / node.js) on your local machine.

 Connect shadowsocks.